-Fifteen public school teachers and one pre-service teacher attended a hands-on learning workshop at Montana State University in October 2010 as a part of the "Turning Eyes to the Big Sky Project."
+Fifteen public school teachers and one pre-service teacher attended a hands-on learning workshop at Montana State University on Saturday, 16 October 2010, as a part of the "Turning Eyes to the Big Sky Project."

-SPIE Member Ryan Hannahoe (pictured above, at center), an elementary education student at MSU, with the support of Mary Leonard, assistant professor of education, and Joe Shaw, professor of electrical engineering, led participants through a variety of activities on light and optics, refracting telescopes, and magnification -- lessons that they will incorporate in their classrooms.
+SPIE Member Ryan Hannahoe (pictured above, at center), an elementary education student at MSU, with the support of Mary Leonard, assistant professor of education, and Joe Shaw, professor of electrical engineering, led participants through a variety of activities on light and optics, refracting telescopes, and magnification -- lessons that they will incorporate in their classrooms over this school year.

-"Turning Eyes to the Big Sky" was an outgrowth of an astronomy, light, and optics unit Hannahoe and Shaw conducted with Bozeman's Irving Elementary School third and fourth graders in the spring of 2010.
+"Turning Eyes to the Big Sky" was an outgrowth of an astronomy, light and optics unit Hannahoe and Shaw conducted with Bozeman's Irving Elementary School third and fourth graders last spring.
 "An enriching, meaningful, and dynamic public education should include a hands-on science curriculum," Hannahoe said.
 "All children deserve access to quality science experiences within their classrooms."

 When Hannahoe decided he wanted to expand the project to include teachers, he began writing grant proposals to help fund a workshop where teachers would receive not only hands-on instruction, but also plenty of free materials for their classroom.